Restoring Your Former Shine: 5 Tips for Getting Back in Shape After Pregnancy

 Remember: you just gave birth.

-Which means that your body has been through a bit of trauma for the past nine months.
+This means that your body has been through a bit of trauma for the past nine months.

 It’s best not to jump into things right away so that your body has time to repair itself.